mia-platform/documentation/docs/development_suite/api-console/api-design/templates_conf.md

+---
+id: templates_conf
-# Template configuration
+title:  Template configuration
+sidebar_label: Add a Service Template
+---
 The Dev-console is able to generate new services starting from a git project or from an existing docker image.

-To make sure that the Dev-console can create new services starting from a template it is necessary to create the template on Gitlab and to register it in the configuration of the Dev-console.
+To make sure that the Dev-console can create new services starting from a template it is necessary to create the template on any public repository that provides a tar.gz file and to register it in the configuration of the Dev-console.

 The templates must be registered in the CRUD, in the `services` collection, indicating a label that will display the user and the path to the git repository.